Exclusion Databases: How Difficult Is Screening and Verifying?

 IV.
 The States

 When it comes to verification, unlike digital verification as with the LEIE or SAM, most states verify excluded providers by email with the provider’s last four digits of his or her SSN.
-Usually, the email for the State’s contact is listed on the State’s exclusion database website or on the list itself.
+Usually, the email for the State’s contact is listed on the State’s exclusion databases website or on the list itself.
 However, it is not unusual for there to be difficulty in tracking down the responsible person, different persons depending on the nature of the exclusion, or nobody listed at all.
 In those instances, phone skills and perseverance are required to find the right person to talk to.
 It can also take from around twenty minutes to several weeks to receive a response as to whether the names and SSNs listed are a match.

 V. Screening and Verifying All State Databases

-We address why all State and Federal databases should be screened in other blog postings, but it is imperative to note that providers should screen and verify every State database.
+We address why all State and Federal databases should be screened in other blog postings, but it is imperative to note that providers should screen and verify all State databases.
 Section 6501 of the Affordable Care Act (ACA) mandates that if a provider or entity is excluded under any State Medicaid database, then that provider or entity should be excluded from participating in all States.
 Accordingly, providers should know how to perform exclusion checks of all State databases.

 Erin Archer is the author of this article.
 Feel free to contact us at 1-800-294-0952 or online for a free consultation.